Chapter 7 - General Finance Provisions

 - Do not allow anyone else to use the purchasing card or card account number.

-- Obtain and retain original itemized receipts for goods and services purchased.
-All forms of canceled checks and copies of purchasing card bills do not substitute for original receipts.
-A card user may be allowed to file an affidavit in lieu of a receipt if the original receipt is lost or a receipt is not obtained.
+- Obtain and retain itemized receipts in an acceptable form for goods and services purchased.
+Examples of acceptable forms include: itemized receipts/order confirmations delivered to the employee electronically, copies, faxes, or original paper receipts.
+Copies of purchasing card bills are not acceptable forms of receipts.
+A card user may be allowed to file an affidavit in lieu of a receipt if the receipt is lost or not obtained.
+Use of affidavits in lieu of a receipt is discouraged.
 All credits, including returns, must be documented with itemized receipts referencing the original purchase and purchase date.
+For Internet purchases, the print out of the order confirmation showing the details, the email confirmation, or the shipping document showing what was purchased, the quantity and the price paid shall suffice as an acceptable form of an itemized receipt.

-- In a timely manner, submit the individual card statement and documentation to the business office for payment processing.
+- Submit the individual card statement and documentation to the employee’s supervisor or authorized reviewer for approval.
 For fleet cards, complete necessary purchase documentation log or submit receipts in accordance with institutional policy.

 - Surrender the individual card and corresponding support documentation to the Card Administrator or Coordinator prior to separation from the college, university or system office or as otherwise requested.
 For fleet cards, ensure card is returned or stored in accordance with institutional procedure.